Gee Brook State Forest

 Article 9, Titles 5 and 7, of the Environmental Conservation Law authorizes the Department of Environmental Conservation to manage lands acquired outside the Adirondack and Catskill Parks.
 Management, as defined by these laws, includes watershed protection, the production of timber and other forest products, recreation and kindred purposes.

-Gee Brook State Forest used to be a very popular formal camping area, however, the access bridge leading to Calico Pond over Gee Brook was condemned and never fixed.
-Today, the forest still provides diverse ecological, economic, and recreational services for many, and informal camping continues to be enjoyed within the forest.
+Like many of the state forests, Gee Brook was originally cleared for agricultural purposes by early European settlers and Revolutionary War Veterans.
+When the soil proved to be unfit for farming, the land was abandoned and sold to the state for reforestation in the 1930's.
+The forest still provides diverse ecological, economic, and recreational services for many, and informal camping continues to be enjoyed within the forest.
 DEC foresters are charged with the responsibility of managing State Forests to enhance and maintain a diverse and healthy forest ecosystem for society and wildlife.
 It is the hope of the Department that the beauty of the forest, as well as its many services, will continue to be enjoyed for many generations.

 Gas, food, dining and lodging may be found in the nearby communities of Whitney Point and Cortland.